EmuxEvans/tinystatus/README.md

 * Follow: _python3 TinyStatus.py addfollow (follow(s))_
 * Remove: _python3 TinyStatus.py remove (follow(s))_

-I host a test-server at https://cathalgarvey.pythonanywhere.com/tinystatus/api which can be used to get started and try it out.
-Consider following "^@onetruecathal" to get updates from me or anyone pretending to be me.

-The test server uses the more advanced code contained in the tinystatus_server_xmlrpc_wsgi.py file, and requires the pyramid web framework to be installed as well as pyramid_rpc, a separate package.
-If you plan to run your own, it is highly recommended that you also install and use defusedxml to prevent people bombing your server with malicious XML.
-However, the WSGI server, not being constrained to a certain length, is far more advanced (not saying much) than the TinyStatus built-in server.

 You can follow any search string (technically a regex string, for the geeks), whether a username, hashtag, time, date, whatever.
 To see anything written by a user or said *about* that user, follow "@user".
 To see *only* stuff posted by that user, use "^@user".

+To search, use the find command with one or more search strings, which have the same format as "follow".
+To update follows, just specify the server.

 To post, specify the target host server and your desired username.
 There is *no* account control in this network, so anyone can impersonate anyone else.
 Sorry!
 You will be presented with a prompt for your message, which can be up to 150 characters long.

-To search, use the find command with one or more search strings, which have the same format as "follow".
-To update follows, just specify the server.

 Servers always host on localhost, but the terminal command "hostname" is what is sent to remote servers as the hostname by which to look the local server up.
 So,